-Northeastern recognizes the importance of better student support for its Black students, and works towards making them feel valued, included, and safe on campus.
-In addition to appointing Dean Jose to the cabinet, where his background and expertise is essential, President Aoun has asked the provost and the chancellor to place special emphasis on the experience of Black students.
-This is reflected in our work to recruit and retain Black academic advisors, co-op coordinators, career coaches, and healthcare professionals.
+Northeastern recognizes the importance of better student support for its students, and works towards making all students feel valued, included, and safe on campus.
+In addition to appointing Dean Jose to the cabinet, where his background and expertise is essential, President Aoun has asked the provost and the chancellor to place special emphasis on collecting data on the experience of historically marginalized students.
+This is reflected in our work to recruit and retain diverse academic advisors, co-op coordinators, career coaches, and healthcare professionals.

 Enact Cultural Competency and Anti-Racism Training

 Every member of the Northeastern community must feel that they are full citizens of the university.
 To ensure awareness of both conscious and unconscious biases, and to eradicate it, Northeastern instituted universal training for the community, focusing on “cultural and racial literacy” in every corner of the university.

 Northeastern aims to emphasize, deepen, and enlarge its ongoing efforts to be actively engaged with communities surrounding all its campuses.
 Among other things, these efforts include educational programs for local youth and strengthening ties with minority-owned businesses.
 While this initiative was first helmed by former Senior Vice President Ralph Martin, current SVPs Mary Strother and Tom Nedell are presently leading these efforts.